mila-iqia/blocks/docs/developer_guidelines.rst

 Blocks follows the `PEP8 style guide`_ closely, so please make sure you are familiar with it.
-Our `Travis CI buildbot`_ runs flake8_ as part of every build, which checks for PEP8 compliance (using the pep8_ tool) and for some common coding erros using pyflakes_.
+Our `Travis CI buildbot`_ runs flake8_ as part of every build, which checks for PEP8 compliance (using the pep8_ tool) and for some common coding errors using pyflakes_.
 You might want to install and run flake8_ on your code before submitting a PR to make sure that your build doesn't fail because of e.g. a bit of extra whitespace.